denand-data/World-layoff-Data-cleaning-and-EDA/README.md

 # World-layoff-Data-cleaning-and-EDA
-This repository shows the process made to clean and analyze global layoffs trends from 2020 to March 2023
+This repository shows the process to clean and analyze global layoffs trends from March 2020 to March 2023.